ZPI-2023-IST/Documentation/source/modules/tests.rst

             -  Precondition - None
             -  Excepted results - all tiles should slide as far down as possible

+* **test_node.py**

+    - **test_create_node**

+        -  Goal - test if the constructor works correctly for various values
+        -  Precondition - None
+        -  Excepted results - nodes should be initialized only for positive integes

+    - **test_double**

+            -  Goal - test if the double method works correctly
+            -  Precondition - None
+            -  Excepted results - the node should double its value

 --------------------------------------
 RL Module
 --------------------------------------